AR Glass Fibers for GFRC – 3/4″

 Higher fiber loads are not needed, and are not recommended due to decreased workability and the potential of compromising compaction.
 If extra reinforcing is required, use scrim.

-Do not place or pour one single layer of backer mix.
+On large pieces, do not place or pour one single layer of backer mix.
 You must apply thin (3/8″) layers and roll each layer with compaction rollers, regardless of whether you hand-apply or spray the backer.
 Read this article to understand why.